 Let marriage be held in honor among all, and let the marriage bed be undefiled, for God will judge the sexually immoral and adulterous.
 [ESV]

 Does the church do that?
-The Greek word translated as honor in that passage means, “as of great price, precious, held in honour, esteemed, especially dear”.
-Sure, we give lip service to that, but overall our actions do not back it up.
+The Greek word translated as honor there means, “as of great price, precious, held in honour, esteemed, especially dear”.
+Sure, we give lip service to it, but overall our actions don’t back it up.
 How much time and money do most churches invest in building up marriages?
 Do we actively disciple young couples about being good, biblical husbands and wives?
 Do we fight for marriages when the couple has given up?
 Often when a pending divorce comes to light folks in the church say, “Saw that coming”.
 What were those who saw it coming doing to prevent it?
 Were they too embarrassed to get involved?
 Were they afraid of offending a friend?

 On a larger scale, why is the church putting more time, energy, and money into combating “gay marriage” than it puts into combating porn, adultery, and domestic violence?
 These other things are more common in society, they directly harm millions of marriages, and they are far likely to be happening in the average church.